Campus Improvement Plan

 Staff Responsible for Monitoring: Administrators

-Strategy 2: Participate in campus safety audit.
+Strategy 2: Participate in campus safety audit and conduct routine check of interior and exterior doors

-Strategy's Expected Result/Impact: Campus will develop action plans to address andy deficiencies as a result of safety audits.
+Strategy's Expected Result/Impact: Campus will develop action plans to address any deficiencies as a result of safety audits.

 Staff Responsible for Monitoring: Administrator